-The main aims and objectives of the EYFS are:
+The main aims and objectives of the EYFS are that:

-We create an effective learning environment to ensure development by allowing children to have opportunitibes to:
+We create an effective learning environment to ensure development by allowing children to have opportunities to:

-- Play and Explore – children investigate and experience things and ‘have a go’
+- Play and Explore – children investigate, experience, and ‘have a go’

-- Active Learning – children concentrate, keep on trying if they image encounter difficulties and enjoy achievements; and
+- Active Learning – children concentrate, keep on trying if they encounter difficulties and enjoy achievements

 The curriculum covers 3 Prime areas.
-At PolkaDots Nursery we will provide a wide range of activities, opportunities and learning experience for children to flourish in all of these areas.
-The prime areas are the areas that will form our main focus for our 2-3 year olds.
+At PolkaDots Nursery we will provide a wide range of activities, opportunities and learning experiences for children to flourish in all of these areas.
+The prime areas are those that form our main focus for our 2-3 year-olds

 The Prime Areas are as follows:

-Personal, Social and Emotional Development, as children develop a positive sense of themselves and others and are able to form positive relationships and respect for others; they develop social skills and learn how to manage their feelings, they understand appropriate behaviour in groups and have confidence in their own abilities.image
+Personal, Social and Emotional Development as children develop a positive sense of themselves and others and are able to form positive relationships and respect for others; they develop social skills and learn how to manage their feelings, they understand appropriate behaviour in groups and have confidence in their own abilities

 Physical Development, where children have the opportunity to be active and interactive, to develop coordination, control and movement.
 Children must also be helped to understand the importance of physical activity and healthy choices in relation to food.